pradnyax/pradnyax/README.md

 @@ About me @@
 + I know: Java, HTML, CSS, MySQL, Azure, Git and JavaScript (still learning!)
 + Exploring the world of Cloud and DevOps.
++ My hobbies?
+Novels, tech jokes, and enough anime and manga to qualify as a side quest in life.

 - Currently:
 - Contributing to: Open Source (trying my best!)